facebookincubator/velox/velox/docs/configs.rst

      - 8MB
      - Usually Velox fetches the meta data firstly then fetch the rest of file.
 But if the file is very small, Velox can fetch the whole file directly to avoid multiple IO requests.
        The parameter controls the threshold when whole file is fetched.
-   * - footer-size-estinated
+   * - footer-estimated-size
      -
      - integer
      - 1MB
      - Define the estimation of footer size in ORC and Parquet format.
 The footer data includes version, schema, and meta data for every columns which may or may not need to be fetched later.
        The parameter controls the size when footer is fetched each time.
-Bigger value can decrease the IO requests but may fetch more used meta data.
+Bigger value can decrease the IO requests but may fetch more useless meta data.
    * - hive.orc.writer.stripe-max-size
      - orc_optimized_writer_max_stripe_size
      - string